Ngotrungkien030600/udacity-unscramble-computer-science-/README.md

 ```

-Adding all the telephone numbers dictionary and its total call duration by iterating through the read contents of CSV files takes n times, and finding the longest duration by iterating through the added telephone numbers dictionary takes n times, so the total times is n + n = 2n and it is concluded to O(n)
+Adding all the telephone numbers dictionary and its total call duration by iterating through the read contents of CSV files takes n times, and finding the longest duration by iterating through the added telephone numbers dictionary takes n times and using the branching conditional with not in operator takes n times, so the total times is n^2 + n^2 = 2n^2 and it is concluded to O(n^2)

 ### Task 3: Total time is O(nlog(n))